Data Protection Information

 This information will be for specific and relevant purposes and kept securely in a format which ensures against unlawful or unauthorised processing and against loss, destruction or damage.

-All data collected through Accessibility Services is stored and processed securely in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act.
+All data collected through The Advice, Information and Money Service is stored and processed securely in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act.
 You have the right to ask for a copy of the information we hold about you and to have any inaccuracies in your information corrected.
-You can request a copy of your information from email@example.com.
+You can request a copy of your information from firstname.lastname@example.org.
 You will be asked to formally prove your ID before your data can be released/removed.
-Other data subject rights are detailed here: https://www.aber.ac.uk/en/about-us/corporate-information/information-governance/freedom-of-information/gettinginfo/
+Other data subject rights are detailed here: https://aber.ac.uk/en/about-us/corporate-information/information-governance/freedom-of-information/gettinginfo/